KDE/documentation-develop-kde-org/HIG/source/style/animations.rst

 Default animations should be as follows:

- - Items animating from visible to invisible should be InQuad
+ - Items animating from visible to invisible should be InCubic

    .. raw:: html